WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is happening in the signing phase?

 Now that all inputs and outputs are registered, the Wasabi coordinator can start the [signing phase](https://github.com/nopara73/zerolink#3-signing-phase) by building the CoinJoin transaction with all the registered inputs, the anonset outputs, and the change outputs.
-He sends this transaction to all the Alice's of this round.
+He sends this transaction to all the Alices of this round.
 Each Alice verifies that:

 * The committed round hash is equal to the hash of all the inputs in the proposed transaction.